 Pros: If you keep it simple, bivy camping can be one of the simplest and cheapest ways to camp in a variety of conditions, especially when paired with a tarp.
 Bivy sacks also tend to be substantially lighter than any one-person tent as well as being so low-key that they make great stealth camping options if you don’t want to be seen.

 Cons: Despite many bivy sacks being waterproof, you still may not want to trust them in a downpour.
 Very few also have room for gear, so that will remain exposed to the elements through the night.
-Finally, condensation in a bivy sack is a renowned problem, meaning you’ll need to air out your sleeping bag after each use.
+Finally, condensation in a bivy sack is a renowned problem, meaning you’ll need to air out your best sleeping bag after each use.

 Loved and loathed in equal measure, hammock camping is the Marmite of sleeping outside.
 As you might suspect, it involves suspending a hammock (ideally one specially designed for camping) between two trees and pitching up for the night.
 Unfortunately, however, it’s not as simple as just that: In cool climates, you will need some sort of an under quilt to keep yourself warm, and in anything but the most reliably dry climates, you’ll probably need a camping tarp to keep the rain off.
 But get it right and you’re in for a fun night’s sleep; one that many find more comfortable than sleeping on the cold, hard ground of a tent.